nrogoff/EnterpriseAppSettings/README.md

 When a consumer request it's collection of App Settings from the REST service, it will be required to pass the following:

-* Group
-* Tenant
+* Tenant Id
+* Group Id

-but each 'App Setting' has the following additional attributes:
+and each 'App Setting' also have these additional attributes:

-* App Setting Group
 * App Setting Section
 * App Setting Type
 * Is Locked?
 * Is Internal Only?
+* Is Sensitive?

 ## App Setting Group